Holardiplenty123/Music-Operation-Analysis-Excel/README.md

 Linking two fact tables directly creates a many-to-many relationship that Power Pivot cannot resolve correctly.
 I avoided this entirely by routing all relationships through `dim_user` as the central dimension table — following star schema best practice and ensuring all measures filtered correctly.

 **Challenge 4 — Inflated percentage measures**
 Early versions of Revenue Change % and Churn Rate were returning values like 2018% and 6608% due to dividing totals by small monthly denominators.
-I rebuilt both measures using year-over-year comparison for revenue and distinct user counts for churn — returning accurate, meaningful percentages.
+I rebuilt both measures using year-over-year comparison for revenue and distinct user counts for churn, returning accurate, meaningful percentages.

 ---